crashka/EuchreEndpoint/README.md

 ### API Specification

-This version of the API represents a "shadow server", meaning that the server sees the cards for all of the hands, but is only called upon the bid or play for the local player position(s) it represents.
+This version of the API represents a "shadow server", meaning that the server sees the cards for all of the hands, but is only called upon to bid or play for the local player position(s) it represents.
 For each move within the game (i.e. bid, card swap, defense declaration, or card play), the client/coordinator either notifies the server of a remote player's action (implemented by some other strategy), or requests an action from a local